 "I am a product of violence myself.
 By the age of 15 I'd been through Auschwitz and Belsen and my family destroyed...
 Without motivation, without warning.
 One's whole life is literally changed by making oneself cope with violence.
 The force cannot destroy the sensitive...
 Tennessee Williams believes that violence destroys sensitivity but I don't believe this -- we go on, the life force goes on in spite of it." - Jack Garfein

 I'm honored to be presenting the work of Jack Garfein at this year's Telluride Film Festival.
 He's a master.
 A master with only two feature films.
 But he's accomplished so much more in the world of theater, film and life.
-Garfein has stories.
-So many stories.
-Stories from decades ago and stories from two weeks ago.
-Warm, bracing, brilliant, funny and empathetic, he is both powerful and pleasant to talk with in person.
-It will be wonderful to interview him on stage.
+Garfein has so many stories.
+Sweet, brilliant, moving funny and empathetic, it will be wonderful to interview him on stage.
 The man is a force.

 Garfein is a ﬁlmmaker so ahead of his time that, even after 50 years, his two features The Strange One (1957) and Something Wild (1961) continue to inspire, shock, provoke empathy and amaze.
 You can’t believe these complicated, human stories remain so modern and experimental to this day.
 But this is Garfein – an artist who beautifully combines expressionistic lyricism with raw naturalism while exploring still controversial subjects; never preaching, simplifying or insulting his characters: The fascistic military dehumanization and homoeroticism of The Strange One, and the complexity of rape and entrapment in his masterpiece, Something Wild.